 Nationals from the following countries can obtain a visa on arrival and stay for up to 15 days.

-Andorra, Bhutan, Bulgaria, China, Cyprus, Estonia, Ethiopia, India, Kazakhstan, Latvia, Lithuania, Maldives, Malta, Mauritius, Oman, Romania, Russian Federation, Saudi Arabia, San Marino, Taiwan, Ukraine and Uzbekistan.
+Andorra, Bhutan, Bulgaria, China, Cyprus, Estonia, Ethiopia, India, Kazakhstan, Latvia, Lithuania, Maldives, Malta, Mauritius, Romania, Russian Federation, Saudi Arabia, San Marino, Taiwan, Ukraine and Uzbekistan.

 If you overstay your visa you are looking at 500Bht per day at the border/airport.
 If you get caught by the police anywhere else you are looking at MINIMUM a few days in a Thai prison.
 Overstaying (even by one day) may result in prison, trial and deportation.